's-Hertogenbosch: Transport

 The Zuid-Willemsvaart runs from the Meuse just north of the city towards Maastricht via Helmond and Weert.
 In 's-Hertogenbosch it runs through the city proper, south east from where a bastion has been cut off from the citadel.
 Because of this route it was impossible to widen it further than for ships of CEMT class II.
-Therefore, the Máxima Canal of 8 km was dug just east of the city, creating a shortcut from the canal to the Meuse suitable for ships of CEMT class IV.
+Therefore, the Máxima Canal of 8 km (5 miles) was dug just east of the city, creating a shortcut from the canal to the Meuse suitable for ships of CEMT class IV.
 On the remaining part of the Zuid-Willemsvaart west of the city is the industrial harbor of 's-Hertogenbosch.
 A marina is located in the center.

 's-Hertogenbosch is situated on the busy A2 motorway, the most important north–south connection of the Netherlands.
 This connection was established with the opening of the Dieze Bridge in 1942.
 From 1961 the Utrecht-'s-Hertogenbosch section was 2 times 2 lanes.
 In 1970 the A2 was rerouted to the east of the city.
 In 1989 it finally became a controlled-access highway.
 In 1996 the section between 's-Hertogenbosch and Eindhoven became a controlled-access highway.
 The situation in Maastricht was only solved in 2016, when the Koning Willem-Alexandertunnel was opened.
 On the east–west axis 's-Hertogenbosch is on the A59 motorway.
 The A65 motorway between 's-Hertogenbosch and Tilburg is a regional highway, but is not completely access-controlled.

 's-Hertogenbosch railway station is on the Utrecht–Boxtel part of the railway stretch between Amsterdam and the Dutch industrial/tech center near Eindhoven.
 As a consequence north–south trains depart every ten minutes.
 On the Tilburg–Nijmegen railway trains run on a more modest schedule. 's-Hertogenbosch railway station is also a major station for Arriva buslines that serve the city and most of its suburbs.
 Other stations within the limits of the municipality are 's-Hertogenbosch Oost railway station and Rosmalen railway station.
 Vught railway station is actually closer to the city center than that in Rosmalen.

 's-Hertogenbosch has attempted to adapt to the growing popularity of the bicycle in Dutch cities.
 A reasonable amount of bike paths has so far been constructed in the town.
 In 2011, the city was chosen as Fietsstad 2011—the top bike city of the Netherlands for 2011.
 The details of the report were less jubilant and showed that it was really a prize meant to stimulate 's-Hertogenbosch to take further action; Hugo van der Steenhoven of the Fietsersbond: "In the past years Den Bosch has spent much energy, ambition, creativity and money to give cycling an enormous boost.
 This is a big achievement for a city where bicycle use is lower than in the rest of the Netherlands" (cyclist union).